Selling a Business: Tax Implications You Need to Know

 How to Minimize the Tax Implications of Selling a Business

-1. Structure the Sale Properly
+1. Structure the Sale Correctly

 2. Take Advantage of Tax Breaks and Deductions